 – Fearful, anxious, nervous, or undersocialized

 – Aggressive toward other dogs

 Think your dog is ready for the dog park?
 Call our office to be sure he’s up to date on all vaccinations and do your research to find the ideal park for your pup.
-The best dog parks are securely fenced, large enough for normal interaction, include cleanup stations with trashcans and pickup bags, include a water source and shaded area, and include a separate area for smaller dogs.
+The best dog parks are securely fenced, large enough for normal interaction, include cleanup stations with trashcans and pickup bags, and include a water source and shaded area.

 The dog park can be a great place to get your dog’s energy out, as long as they are fit to socialize!